Health and Travel Alerts Learn More Left arrow

 Alaska Sealife Center

-Small group sizes and expert staff make this a must-visit, and you could enjoy an up-close encounter with Stellar sea lions, puffins, ice seals, or octopuses.
+Small group sizes and expert staff make this a must-visit in Alaska, and you could enjoy an up-close encounter with Stellar sea lions, puffins, ice seals, or octopuses.

 To check out some of the local land animals, one of the best things to do in Seward is to pay a visit to Alaska Wildlife Conservation Center, a well-maintained sanctuary for wood bison, black bears, caribou, reindeers, and a pack of wolves.
 Afterward, swing by the Mermaid Grotto Café and Boutique, a funky haunt popular with locals, for a low-key bite.